lmullen/americas-public-bible/website/content/essay/bibliography/index.md

 Boylan, Anne M. Sunday School: The Formation of an American Institution, 1790-1880.
 Yale University Press, 2000.

+Blight, David W. Race and Reunion: The Civil War in American Memory.
+Belknap Press of Harvard University Press, 2002.

 Brekus, Catherine A. “Contested Words: History, America, Religion.”
 The William and Mary Quarterly 75, no. 1 (February 6, 2018): 3–36.

 ———.
 Sarah Osborn’s World: The Rise of Evangelical Christianity in Early America.
 Yale University Press, 2013.